Lead Paint Abatement: General

-The US CDC (Centers for Disease Control) considers any child with a BLL at or greater than 5 micrograms per deciliter to be at the “BLL Reference Level”.
+The US CDC (Centers for Disease Control) defines any child with a BLL at or greater than 5 micrograms per deciliter to be at the “BLL Reference Level”.
 These children are considered to have elevated lead levels and require case management.
-At this point, parents, doctors, and public health officials can take early action to reduce the child’s future exposure to lead.
+At this point, parents, doctors, and public health officials can take early action to reduce the child’s BLL and also their future exposure to lead.

-In Massachusetts, a child under 6 years old with a BLL equal to or greater than 25 micrograms/deciliter is considered to be lead poisoned.
+In Massachusetts, a child under 6 years old with a BLL equal to or greater than 10 mcg/dl is legally defined as lead poisoned.
 At a BLL of 45 or more, the US CDC recommends medical intervention for the child.
 Serious physical symptoms such as neurological disorders, headache and kidney damage can occur at sustained BLLs of 50 or more.

 Childhood Lead Poisoning Prevention Program (“CLPPP”)

 A commonly used name for the lead paint programs in various states, including Massachusetts and New Hampshire.
 Often referred to verbally as “CLIP” by industry professionals.